 Re-evaluate Teaching Strategies

-Transitioning from a traditional classroom to an online learning environment can affect the teaching experience with only limited time and resources available can feel very overwhelming.
-To mediate this stress, and help you teach online more efficiently we recommend that all professors prioritize their learning goals, being the subject matter expert, it's your job to help students with their new-found digital learning.
+Transitioning from a traditional classroom to an online learning environment with limited resources can feel very overwhelming.
+To mediate this stress, and help you teach online more efficiently, we recommend that all professors prioritize their learning goals.
+Being the subject matter expert, an instructor has the responsibility to help students with their newfound digital learning landscape.

-Next, review the material still left to cover for the course.
-Not all students have easy access to the appropriate resources to participate in an environment of online learning, not all online students will want to appear on zoom for example.
-It is essential to see if the rest of the course can rely on assignments, readings and discussions for student progress and evaluation.
-Will students consider researching information or completing assignments on this topic reasonably straightforward?
+If you are mid-way through your course, review the remaining course materials.
+Not all students have access to the appropriate resources to participate in an environment of online learning.
+It is essential to see if the rest of the course can rely on assignments, readings and discussions can remain.
+Will students consider completing assignments on this topic reasonably straightforward?
 Will students need more direction and/or feedback?
-Are there readily available on-line instructions or relevant resources?
+Are there readily available online resources?
 Examples may include weekly written assignments, quizzes, or assigned readings.
 If so, assess what online tool can accommodate your needs.
 Checklist:

 - Does this tool integrate with my Learning Management System (LMS), such as Canvas?

 - Will my students adapt to this tool quickly?